microsoft/teams-ai/js/samples/04.ai.b.messageExtensions.AI-ME/README.md

 ## Summary

-This sample is a message extension (ME) for Microsoft Teams that leverages the text-davinci-003 model to help users generate and update posts.
+This sample is a Message Extension (ME) for Microsoft Teams that leverages the gpt-3.5-turbo model to help users generate and update posts.
 The extension is designed to assist users in creating posts that are appropriate for a business environment.

+> NOTE: this bot is not intended to be a chat bot.
+Speaking to the bot will result in an error message related to `prompt` not being configured.

 This sample illustrates basic ME behavior in Microsoft Teams.
 The ME is built to allow GPT to facilitate the conversation by generating posts based on what the user requires. i.e., “Make my post sound more professional.”